 Luke and Han both evolve from self-centered people into crusaders against the forces of evil that threaten the entire universe.

-What Does Mark Hamill Have To Do With Content Marketing?
+What Mark Hamill Believes Is The Force of Content Marketing?

-But I do think there are a number of lessons we can learn from his character and the Star Wars mythology overall:
+I also think there are a number of brand storytelling lessons we can learn from his character and the Star Wars mythology overall:

 1. Start with Reality